Our Services

 Helpful Resources

-Magnesium can help leg cramps and sleep mainly when a true deficiency is present, and pregnancy data are somewhat more favorable.
-In the general adult population, trials show little to no meaningful reduction in nighttime leg cramps and only modest sleep improvements.
+Magnesium may help leg cramps and improve sleep primarily when a true deficiency exists, with pregnancy showing somewhat more favorable results.
+In the general adult population, clinical trials reveal little to no meaningful reduction in nighttime leg cramps and only modest sleep benefits.

 Many people swear by magnesium for sleep and muscle cramps.
 Walk into any pharmacy and you'll see magnesium supplements marketed for "relaxation," "muscle recovery," and "better rest."
 But does magnesium help with nighttime leg cramps — and is the science as strong as the hype?